 - Adjust your lighting to reduce eye strain from too much contrast between the screen and the room lighting.
 Adjust the brightness coming from your own monitor to reduce your eye strain.
 Do eye exercises by closing your eyes and rotating your eyes in their sockets.
 Slowly make a circle with your eyes closed, first circle to the right, then to the left.
 Breathe.

 - Familiarize yourself with the meeting software’s interface.
-Give yourself peace of mind by thoroughly training yourself for technical problems and document your procedures for them.
+Give yourself peace of mind by thoroughly training yourself for technical problems and documenting your procedures.

 - Take an online course on how to maximize your video effectiveness as well as how to prevent and handle advanced clinical issues through a video practice.